timsu92/AppWorks-Campus-Summer-Back-End/Week5 (Aug 6)/part-5/README.md

      iii.
 Configure Scaling policies
    - Average CPU utilization: 50
 3. Attach your server, and observe the auto scaling group.
 4. Run the load testing again.
-Use the data generator to generate more posts incrementally (e.g. posts more orders at a time), and observe when the `mid` of `http_req_duration` exceeds 1 second.
+Use the data generator to generate more posts incrementally (e.g. posts more posts at a time), and observe when the `mid` of `http_req_duration` exceeds 1 second.

 Note: You will need your colleagues to assist you in this test, so that there is enough stress to force your host to scale-out.